ryadbahi/ChatApp-v2/README.md

 - **Password hashing**: All passwords are hashed using bcryptjs before storage.
 - **Rate limiting**: Auth endpoints are protected from brute-force attacks with express-rate-limit.
 - **Session management**: Automatic logout on token expiry, and refresh token rotation for added safety.
+- **Inactivity timeout system**: Users are automatically disconnected after a period of inactivity (no meaningful actions like joining rooms or sending messages).
+A warning is shown before disconnection with a "Stay Connected" button to extend the session.
 - **Message bubble effects** (3D, gradients, shadows, etc.)

 ### Chat Rooms